Women in South Africa: Status of women and girls

-In 2015, the UN General Assembly (UNGA), SABC and ONE launched the Strong Girl Campaign with the aim of engaging South Africans on the importance of South African government putting women and girls at the center of their UNGA commitments where new development goals would be agreed on.
+In 2015, the UN General Assembly (UNGA), SABC, and ONE launched the Strong Girl Campaign to engage South Africans on the importance of the South African government placing women and girls at the center of its UNGA commitments, where new development goals would be agreed upon.
 The UNGA discussed the new Sustainable Development Goals (SDGs), which would direct world development efforts for the next 15 years.
-The South African government has produced a number of policies and legislation in pursuit of women's empowerment.
-For instance, the Constitution includes Section 9 which promotes equality for all persons and freedom from discrimination and the Employment Equity Act, No 55 (1998) which strives to achieve equality in the workplace by promoting fair treatment in employment.
-The status of women in South Africa remains to be complicated so far but thanks to the UN and the South African government, some improvements have been made though despite the improvements, there is still so much more which still need for more investments in programs to empower women and girls so as to improve their status and opportunities.
+The South African government has enacted several policies and legislation to advance women's empowerment.
+For instance, the Constitution includes Section 9, which promotes equality for all persons and freedom from discrimination, and the Employment Equity Act, No 55 (1998), which strives to achieve equality in the workplace by promoting fair treatment in employment.
+The status of women in South Africa remains complex, but due to the UN and the South African government, some improvements have been made.
+Despite the improvements, much more investment is needed in programs that empower women and girls to improve their status and opportunities.